aerohit/site_old/projects/index.markdown

 ### SimpleDBFluentQueries

   - [SimpleDBFluentQueries](https://github.com/aerohit/SimpleDBFluentQueries) is a fluent Java
     API for generating Amazon SimpleDB search queries.
-The library is inspired from Hibernate`s criteria api.
+The library is inspired from Hibernate's criteria api.